Just dare us to keep collecting reasons for you to love Santa Fe. We’ll do it!

 13. Santa Fe Opera

 Since 1957, newcomers and opera lovers alike return each year for world-class productions by one of America's premier opera festivals.
 Revel in extraordinary performances by international operatic superstars under a dazzling Santa Fe summer sky.
 Set in a peaceful and rugged high desert landscape, the venue is an architectural wonder and there’s not a bad seat in the house.
-The 2023 season (July 30–August 26) features Tosca, The Flying Dutchman, Pelléas and Mélisande, Rusalka, and Orfeo.
+Now in its 68th season, some 2,000 performances of nearly 180 operas by 90 composers, including 18 world premieres, 45 American premieres later, the 2025 season features five operas: La Bohème, The Marriage of Figaro, Rigoletto, The Turn of the Screw, Die Walküre.

 14. Home of the Original Meow Wolf

 A darling in Santa Fe, the original Meow Wolf, designed to deliver immersive, interactive experiences to transport audiences of all ages into fantastic realms of story and exploration, is the brainchild of an artist collective with support from Game of Thrones creator George R.R.
 Martin.
-Come see the award-winning House of Eternal Return, more than 70 rooms in a multidimensional mystery house with secret passages, portals to magical worlds, and art exhibits along with an all-ages learning center, a cafe, store, and bar!
-New rooms are always in development, including Virgil Ortiz’ new room Sirens: Secret Passkeys & Portals (pictured above).
+Come see the award-winning House of Eternal Return, more than 70 rooms in a multidimensional mystery house with secret passages, portals to magical worlds, and art exhibits along with an all-ages learning center, a cafe, store, bar, concert venue, and community art space!
+New rooms are always in development, and you just may meet an interdimensional being or two (pictured above).

 15. Ski Santa Fe

 Located just 16 miles from the heart of downtown, Ski Santa Fe offers some of the finest ski slopes in the Southwest, and some of the fluffiest snow.
-The mountain sits at a base elevation of 10,350 feet and reaches a peak elevation of 12,075 feet with expansive vistas of all the beauty that is Northern New Mexico, plus terrain for every skill level with 86 trails (more if you make your own through the trees!).
+The mountain sits at a base elevation of 10,350 feet and reaches a peak elevation of 12,075 feet with expansive vistas of all the beauty that is Northern New Mexico, plus terrain for every skill level with 90 trails (more if you make your own through the trees!).
 The rental shop is well equipped, as is the on-site retail shop.
 Choose from two eateries with outdoor decks for soaking in the rays while refueling with delicious regional dishes.
+Their new high-speed Santa Fe Express will get you access to all trails in just 4 minutes!

 16. The City Different’s Distinctive Architecture